-For dealing with this nasty bacteria-there are two methods: the fast method, super chlorinate and flush forever.
+For dealing with this bacteria-there are two methods: the fast method, super chlorinate and flush forever.
 Or, replace the line with a nice plastic water main.
-It is up to your supervisor, but remember the nasty bacteria in the water.
-No one that knows about this problem will ever drink water from the house service.
-We need to do a better job.
+It is up to your supervisor, but remember the nasty bacteria and slime in the water and your responsibility.

 Gate valve storage procedures.
-Always store a gate valve with the gate up or opened.
-Not like this photograph.
-Sunlight will give the rubbers a good shot of Vitamin D and a sunburn destroying the rubbers with ultraviolet radiation.
-Dr. Rusty recommends that you keep the valves covered and clean and I want you to do the same.
+Dr. Rusty recommends to always store a gate valve with the gate up or opened.
+Not like this photo.
+Sunlight will give the rubbers a good shot of Vitamin D and a sunburn, destroying the rubbers with ultraviolet radiation.
+I like to keep the valves covered and clean and I want you to do the same.
+I know that some of you don't care because these valves are so darn heavy and bother-some.
 We are professionals and must remember the final outcome.
-We provide drinking water to the public.
+We provide safe drinking water to the public.
 Notice the two different styles of flange fittings.